teacher-zhou/AutoInject/README.md

 services.AddSingletone<xxx>();
 //.....
 ```
-once you forget some service to inject, you will get the exception thrown *<u>Unable to resolve xxxxxx from service</u>*.
+once you forget some service to inject, you will get the exception thrown *Unable to resolve xxxxxx from service*.

 So I consider about the injection could be automatically.